severalnines/docs/user-guide/mysql/topology.rst

 The box which represents the host under this cluster can be expanded for more detailed information related to the node's role.

 ..
 Attention:: This feature is still in beta.
-Please use the 'Give us feedback' button to send use feedback, comments, suggestions and issues related to this functionality.
+Please use the 'Give us feedback' button to send us feedbacks, comments, suggestions and issues related to this functionality.